By Robert Boer, Director and Teacher of Piano and Music Theory at musictutoronline.com

 Write on your music sheet.
 Sounds simple and even silly?
 So many musicians don't write on their sheet music, but why not?
 Mark spots where you forget to do something, where you always use the wrong finger, forget to take a deep breath, or fail to make a crescendo, etc. Writing on your music helps your brain improve faster by adding the visual element of learning.

 Record yourself.
-Technology can be a fantastic aid — This is one of the best tools to improve yourself.
+Technology can be a fantastic aid.
+It is one of the best tools to improve yourself.
 Try it.
 It works.
 Other helpful technology tools are having a metronome app, a tuner app, and a timer app on your devices.
 These are all tremendous essential tools for practicing.

 Be in the right frame of mind — in positive ways — don't forget to reward yourself for good practice — and most important of all, have fun!